 We want to highlight some of the fantastic opportunities that a course at Queen’s can offer your pupils.
 Please share the appropriate information with your pupils, parents and guardians.

 FIND OUT MORE ABOUT INDIVIDUAL COURSES

 A degree in a Modern Languages can open global opportunities for students.
 Check out our student profiles to find out what some of our students have been doing since graduation.

 Queen's University Belfast launched it BA Broadcast Production degree in 2017, with an industry facing curriculum and regular guest speakers, this degree also provides opportunities for work placement within the media industry and other creative sectors.

-A recent graduate, Scott Duffield, showed a keen interest in radio and initiated work experience with BBC Radio Ulster, BBC Radio 1, and Q Radio during his degree.
+A recent graduate, Scott Duffield, showed a keen interest in radio from his first year and initiated a variety or work experience opportunities.
+During his final year, Scott started working with BBC Radio Ulster and QRadio as a freelancer.
 Find out about the exciting opportunities Scott has had since graduating (https://www.scottduffield.co.uk/), and check out some of the work produced by Scott and our other Broadcast Production students.

 We are delighted to report our degree courses in Food Quality, Safety and Nutrition in the School of Biological Sciences have scored a hat-trick in the National Student Survey (2020):

 - 100% of students satisfied overall with course

 - 100% in work or doing further study within 6 months of graduating